PDT42/AnyBase/doc/entities/asset_types.md

 > ### Example
 >
->For example: Let's look at some of the AssetTypes the library defines.
-The _Media Ariticle_ is the most general
+>Let's, for example, take a look at some of the AssetTypes the library defines.
+The _Media Article_ is the most
->abstraction of an item the library might want to manage.
-It will serve as the super type for all the asset types
+>general abstraction of one of the libraries items.
+It will serve as the supertype for all the AssetTypes the
->the library might want to define or manage.
-The _Book_ is one such.
+>library might want to define or manage.
+The _Book_ is one such AssetType.
 The _Book_ will extend the _Media Article_,
 >by setting ``super_type_id = media_article.asset_type_id``.
-In doing so the _Book_ inherits all the fields of the
+In doing so the _Book_ inherits all the fields of
->_Media Article_ and the user must not define them again.
+>the _Media Article_ and the user must not define them again.
 >
+>Additionaly the _Book_ can be used in contexts designed to manage _Media Articles_.
+Take the case, for example,
+>that a _Member_ of the library wants to borrow a _Book_.
+In this context, it's completely irrelevant whether the
+>borrowed _Media Article_ is a _Book_ or a _DVD_.
+The process of borrowing a book will be the same either way.
+>Since the both _Book_ and _DVD_ implement _Media Article_  as a supertype and thus have all the fields of a
+>_Media Article_, the user will be able to use both _Book_ and _DVD_ in workflows he configures for _Media Articles_.
 >
+>
 >![Super Type][super_type]
->
->
->

 ## Owner